Academic Catalog

 SPED 758 Methods of Adaptive Instruction 3.00

 Students observe, research and reflect upon methods, strategies, and materials for adapting curricula and instruction to meet the learning needs of students with mild to severe disabilities.
 This course emphasizes methods to evaluate students' academic and social needs, research and design appropriate curricula and make modifications and accommodations.
 Students will differentiate curriculum and instruction using high-impact teaching strategies.
 Students modify an existing curricular element and implement the modification.
+A pre-student teaching clinical experience with 8th-12th grade students in special education will be required.

 Typically Offered: